tdda/tdda/doc/source/cli.md

 `--xfields` *FIELDS*        Exclude these fields.
 Same format as `--fields`.
 Fields appear in dataset order.

+`-s`                        Short headers: column width driven by data;
+headers split at word boundaries (punctuation and lowercase→uppercase transitions) and packed onto as few lines as possible.

+`-S`                        Short headers: as `-s` but split anywhere (mid-word) to fit the data width.

 `-r` *N*, `--random` *N*      Show *N* random rows instead of a slice.

 `--seed` *SEED*             Random seed for `-r`.
 If omitted, a seed is